sami-byteX/Task-Manager-Project/LEARNING_GUIDE.md

 ---

-You can use this guide to understand every part of your Task Manager project, explain it clearly in interviews, and extend it (e.g. add server-side filtering, auth, or a different frontend) with confidence.
+You can use this guide to understand every part of This Task Manager project